melanibe/brain_project/README.md

 Both custom cross-validation functions take the same input arguments.
 * Function `AcrossSubjectCV` runs the across-subject cross-validation experiment of the report.
 It splits the dataset such that one subject is one fold.
 Then it runs the cross-validation saving the results to a logger file.
     - Args:
-        * estimator: estimator object (child of BaseEstimator) to use
+        * `estimator`: estimator object (child of BaseEstimator) to use
-        * logger: logger object to print the results to.
+        * `logger`: logger object to print the results to.
-        * subject_list: list of str with the subject names to include in the CV.
+        * `subject_list`: list of str with the subject names to include in the CV.
 For standard across-subject CV use the list of all the subjects.
-        * mat: type of aggregation for the feature matrix preprocessing.
+        * `mat`: type of aggregation for the feature matrix preprocessing.
 Can choose between 'std' (i.e. standard frequency band aggregation) or 'one' (i.e. single frequency band aggregation).
 ATTENTION: if your estimator is GCN_estimator you can only use 'std' as feature matrix.
 You can not use the original matrices without processing (saved in 'all' folder) as they are saved as a 3-dimensional array [nobs, 4095,50], if you want to run classification experiments on the original matrices you have to reshape them.
-        * upsample: whether to use upsampling or not.
+        * `upsample`: whether to use upsampling or not.
      - Returns:
-       * results: dataframe containing the results averaged over all folds
+       * `results`: dataframe containing the results averaged over all folds
-       * metrics: dataframe containing the results per fold
+       * `metrics`: dataframe containing the results per fold
-       * confusion: list of confusion matrix per fold
+       * `confusion`: list of confusion matrix per fold
-       * conf_perc: list of percentage confusion matrix per fold
+       * `conf_perc`: list of percentage confusion matrix per fold

 * Function `WithinOneSubjectCV` implements custom within subject CV.
 Returns the same type of arguments as the previous function.
 It takes the same arguments as the previous function.
 In particular, it takes a list of subject as arguments: if one subject is specified it performs within-one-single subject cross validation (first setting in the report).
 If a list of all the subjects is passed to the function it performs within-all-subject cross-validation.